Stage 2 · EasyPIM.Orchestrator

 Use descriptive template names (HighSecurity, Tier0, FinanceSOX).
 They appear in drift reports, WhatIf output, and telemetry, making it obvious which safeguard is in effect.

-Step 2 · reference the template in your role policies
+Step 3 · reference the template in your role policies

-Define each role in the array-based policy block and point it at the shared template.
+Define each role in the policy block and point it at the shared template.
 Set PolicySource to "template" so diffs stay explicit.

 {